arindas/mit-6.824-distributed-systems/README.md

 - [ ] Lab 4: Sharded Key/Value Service

 ## Attribution
-Materials presented here are based on the [MIT 6.824 Distributed Systems](https://pdos.csail.mit.edu/github.com/arindas/mit-6.824-distributed-systems/pkg/) which are distributed under the Creative Commons License website as listed in the website.
-This falls under fair use of the Creative Commons License.
+Materials presented here are based on the [MIT 6.824 Distributed Systems](https://pdos.csail.mit.edu/github.com/arindas/mit-6.824-distributed-systems/pkg/) course,  which are distributed under the Creative Commons License, as listed on the website.
+This repository falls under fair use of the Creative Commons License.

 In case of any disputes, please contact: